-Great Basin College is a member institution of the Nevada System of Higher Education and is accredited by the Northwest Year's Day, Dec.
-26 - 29.
-Dur- Commission on Colleges and Universities.
-For over 35 years GBC has lege will be closed on Christmas provided opportunities in higher education for central and northeast Nevadans.
-GBC awards Certificates of Achievement, Associate and select Baccalaureate degrees using a variety of instruc- GBC and College Goal Sunday: Student financial aid assistance Special to the Bugle ELKO - Students squirming over that application for financial aid can find relief on Jan.
+Great Basin College is a member institution of the Nevada System of Higher Education and is accredited by the Northwest Commission on Colleges and Universities.
+For over 35 years GBC has provided opportunities in higher education for central and northeast Nevadans.
+GBC awards Certificates of Achievement, Associate and select Baccalaureate degrees using a variety of instructional methods.
+GBC and College Goal Sunday: Student financial aid assistance Special to the Bugle ELKO - Students squirming over that application for financial aid can find relief on Jan.
 28 at College Goal Sunday.
-The Great Basin College Eliko, Elly, Pahrump and Winnemucca campuses will engage in a seminar to help students complete the Free Application for Federal Student Aid (FAFSA) and to help advise them on ways they can afford college.
+The Great Basin College Elko, Ely, Pahrump and Winnemucca campuses will engage in a seminar to help students complete the Free Application for Federal Student Aid (FAFSA) and to help advise them on ways they can afford college.
 Current college students and high school seniors are encouraged to attend.
-The event begins at 2 p.m. in the High Tech Center on the Elko campus, the Ely Center on Bobcat Drive, the Pahrump Valley Center on Calvada Boulevard and the Winnemucca Center on Kluncy Cathyon Road.
+The event begins at 2 p.m. in the High Tech Center on the Elko campus, the Ely Center on Bobcat Drive, the Pahrump Valley Center on Calvada Boulevard and the Winnemucca Center on Kluncy Catiyon Road.
 "The FAFSA is a tough form to fill out," said Scott Nielsen, GBC's Student Financial Services director, "we hope to lower the anxiety level."
 The FAFSA is a mandatory step in securing financial aid, Nielsen said.
 The federal government uses the application to determine students' and their parents' expected contribution and how much money they are eligible to receive toward their education.
 Financial aid can come in the form of need-based grants and federally backed student loans.
-Volunteers from the college's Student Services and Academic Affairs offices will be available to walk students and their parents through the forms.
+Volunteers from the college's Student Services and Academic nator, led the effort in Nevada.
+Affairs offices will be available to walk students and their parents bring their parents along with a through the forms.
 Lynn Mahlberg, GBC's Vice President for Student Services said the seminar will also connect students with the financial aid officers they'll be working with.
-"It's a great opportunity for students and parents to meet financial aid officers and begin financial planning.
-It's a good example of the kind of service a Great Basin College can pro- College Goal Sunday WHAT: A seminar to help students complete the Free Application for Federal Student Aid (FAFSA) and to help advise them on ways they can afford college.
+"It's a great opportunity for students and parents to meet financial aid officers and College Goal Sunday link.
+In Elko, begin financial planning.
+It's a call 753-2399, in Ely, 289-3589, good example of the kind of serv- Pahrump, 727-2000, and in Winice a Great Basin College can pro- nemucca, 623-4824.
+12-27-116 College Goal Sunday WHAT: A seminar to help students complete the Free Application for Federal Student Aid (FAFSA) and to help advise them on ways they can afford college.

 WHEN: Jan.
 28, 2 p.m.

-WHERE: The Great Basin College Elko, Ely, Pahrump and Winnemucca campuses For more information, visit www.gbcnv.edu, and click on the "College Goal Sunday" link, or call 623-4824 vide to the community," she said.
+WHERE: The Great Basin College Elko, Ely, Pahrump and Winnemucca campuses For more information, visit www.gbcnv.edu, and click on the "College Goal Sunday" link, or call 623-4824.